-[For a brief CV with the relevant internet links, see the Wikipedia entry]
+[For another version see google home & for a brief version, with wiki & other links, see the Wikipedia entry]

 At Cafés Sciences, École Centrale

 Paris, June 2010

 Namaskar!
 This is Bikas.
 My brief CV is as follows: Born in Dec.
 1952, in Calcutta, to Bimal K. Chakrabarti and Pratima Chakrabarti.
 Got my Ph.
 D. Degree from Calcutta University in 1979.
 After that, I was post-doctoral fellow at Department of Theoretical Physics, University of Oxford and then at Institute for Theoretical Physics, University of Cologne.
 I joined Saha Institute of Nuclear Physics as faculty in 1983.
 Married to Mrs. Kaberi Chakrabarti.
 Have two sons: Kalyan Sundar Chakrabarti and Anindya Sundar Chakrabarti.

 I have professional interest in statistical physics, condensed matter physics, computational physics, and their application to social sciences.
 See my papers, reviews or books.